Special Tribunal for Lebanon: Budget

 Lebanon contributes 49% of the Tribunal's budget, while the remaining 51% comes from voluntary contributions.
 Since 2009, 28 countries and the European Union have contributed to the Tribunal, either through voluntary contributions or in-kind support.
 These countries include Lebanon, Australia, Austria, Belgium, Canada, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Hungary, Ireland, Italy, Japan, Luxembourg, the Netherlands, New Zealand, the Russian Federation, Sweden, Macedonia, Turkey, the United Kingdom, the United States of America, Uruguay and other states.
 The budget has been slightly under €60 million in recent years, but increased slightly in 2016 due in part to the strengthening of the US dollar against the euro.

 In September 2007, UN Secretary-General Ban Ki-moon estimated that the Tribunal would cost US$120 million over three years.
-During the Opening Ceremony for the Tribunal, which was held on 1 March 2009, UN officials indicated that contributions were in hand to cover the estimated costs of the first year ($51.4 million USD).
+During the Opening Ceremony for the Tribunal, which was held on 1 March 2009, UN officials indicated that contributions were in hand to cover the estimated costs of the first year (US$51.4 million).
 Eventually, the investigation and trial cost nearly $1 billion, of which Lebanon paid 49% while other nations paid the rest.

 The 2020 budget for the STL was €55m, followed by a 37% cut in 2021, in which $15.5m were paid by the United Nations on behalf of Lebanon in March 2021.
 In June 2021, it was reported that the STL would cease operations by July, due to funding shortages.
 Hence, the Lebanese caretaker prime minister, Hassan Diab, wrote a letter to the UN, urging them to find new funding methods.